 - Limited product information available online

 For true European-style kitchen cabinets, consider the contemporary designs of Porcelanosa.
 This high-end home design company is known for creating sleek and stylish kitchens but also offers bath, tile, and countertop transformations.
-You can get up and close and personal with the style and quality of these euro cabinets at one of the more than 30 showrooms nationwide.
+You can get up and close and personal with the style and quality of these euro cabinets at one of the 30 showrooms nationwide.

 European-style cabinets are also known as frameless cabinets.
 The doors attach directly to the cabinet box, instead of to a face frame, with little gap between the drawer and doors.
 The result is a more flush cabinet appearance that gives cabinets a modern, streamlined look.
 Typically, quality euro-style cabinets feature plywood box construction but may have MDF (medium-density fiberboard) doors, since a high-gloss finish is often achieved with thermofoil application.
 Porcelanosa produces its Euro-style pieces in Spain and a designer will help you make decisions regarding cabinet configurations, hardware, and finish choices.